sam-tovar/Weather34-Weatherflow/README.md

 4.some basic knowledge of mysql/phpmyadmin use

-5. Meteobridge hub must be on latest firmware of 3.9 or above
+5.Meteobridge hub must be on latest firmware of 3.9 or above

 # Screenshot
 <p align="center">